 Megan Cattau met her first love, the low-flying trapeze, at Canopy Studio in Athens, GA in 2002.
 Since then, she has choreographed, performed, and taught extensively in the US and abroad, working principally under the aerial dance project Flight Collaborative, of which she is a co-founder and co-director.
 Megan is interested in how aerial dance choreography and visual art can be used to tell stories that are content-rich and emotionally compelling.
 At Canopy Studio, Megan trained primarily under Susan Murphy, who remains a deep inspiration.
 Megan was a member of the Repertory Company, served as the business manager and then assistant director, was part of the core teaching staff, and helped to develop Canopy’s teacher training.
 In 2008, Megan founded the aerial dance program at Durham School for Ballet and the Performing Arts (formerly Legacy Studios) in Durham, NC.
 She moved to NYC in 2010 and became an aerial dance instructor at Circus Warehouse as well as a core member of Constellation Moving Company.
 Megan’s first exposure to Frequent Flyers Aerial Dance was in 2005 when she was awarded the Glenn P. Davis emerging aerial choreographer’s scholarship to attend the Aerial Dance Festival, which was a formative experience for her aerial work.
 Since moving to Boulder, Megan has been thrilled to re-engage with the Frequent Flyers community as a teacher, the Student Company Director, and member of the Professional Company, and she is delighted to teach at ADF this year!
 Megan is also a forest ecologist, working in the tropical peat-swamp forests of Indonesia as well as the subalpine forests of the Rocky Mountains, and her mind is always on the trees.

-Yuki Tsuji has been a multi-disciplined teacher for the last 14 years in yoga, acrobatics, AcroYoga, Thai massage, skydiving and bodyflight.
-Her main handstand teacher is Jean-Luc Martion of San Diego Circus Center.
-She is also a licensed massage therapist and practices Thai Massage in Boulder, CO when she’s not teaching locally or traveling to teach.
+Yuki Tsuji has been a multi-disciplined teacher for the last 15 years in yoga, acrobatics, AcroYoga, Thai massage, skydiving and bodyflight.
+She is a licensed massage therapist and practices Thai Massage in Boulder when she’s not teaching locally or traveling to teach.
 Her passion is helping her students to achieve physical and emotional balance and wellness, offering them opportunities to connect with their bodies and others, mindfully and playfully.
 Her other passion is being in the mountains.
-She can be often found rock climbing, skiing, trail running and mountain biking.
+She can be often found rock climbing, skiing and trail running.
 Website: yogayuki.com Facebook: Yuki Tsuji Yogayuki